DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 }
 ```

-Comparing to the previous examples, the client close event:
+Comparing to the previous examples, the client close event ([try it!](https://github.com/DavidVentura/ipvs-tcp-from-scratch/commit/912bded9120b50fd6a8e74292905b9cec640217a)):
 ```rust
 TcpSocketEvent { event: StateChange { old: SynSent, new: Close }, ... }
 ```